Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 * C# for the logon details storage on the Admin Portal
 * Local Storage - used to store Addresses (before I had taught myself how to use Databases)

-* [BootStrap](https://getbootstrap.com/) - to assist with the visuals I learnt  as I found this gave me greater control over the style and layout of the pages.
+* [BootStrap](https://getbootstrap.com/) - to assist with the visuals.
+I found this gave me greater control over the style and layout of the pages.
 * [EDAMAM](https://api.edamam.com/) - provided the API data for the recipe lookup
 * [Express js](https://expressjs.com/) - for running the Web Server
 * [NEeDB](https://dbdb.io/db/nedb) - for running my Databases